The City of Mantua Refuge

-In 1978 one of the most tragic events in the history of mountaineering on Mount Rosa happened.
-On May 22, family members lost contact with four mountaineers from Mantua who had set out from Capanna Gnifetti to make the Lyskamm Nose traverse.
-The father of one of these contacted Arturo Squinobal, a Gressoney guide and mountain rescue member, who immediately set off the rescue machine: for a full four days mountain guides and rescuers from Gressoney, Champoluc, Alagna and Cogne, with the help of helicopters, beat a gigantic area of the glacier, in very bad weather conditions, risking their lives several times.
+In 1978, one of the most tragic events in the history of mountaineering on Monte Rosa occurred.
+On May 22, family members lost contact with four climbers from Mantua who had left Capanna Gnifetti to cross the “Naso del Lyskamm”.
+The father of one of them contacts Arturo Squinobal, a guide from Gressoney and member of the mountain rescue service, who immediately sets the rescue operation in motion: for four days, mountain guides and rescuers from Gressoney, Champoluc, Alagna, and Cogne, with the help of helicopters, combed a huge area of the glacier in terrible weather conditions, risking their lives several times.
 A deployment of men and means unfortunately in vain: on the 26th morning, at 9:30 a.m., the first body was found buried under two meters of snow, thanks to the fact that some of the victims were using a tool similar to Artva, and avalanche dogs.
 The other three will be found not far away.

 The families of the victims, grateful for the efforts expended during the rescue operation, collected a considerable amount of money, which they donated to the Gressoney guides.
 The guides decided to use this sum to build a shelter near the sites of the tragedy.
-The initial sum was joined by contributions from the local section of CAI, the Municipality of Mantua, a number of banks, and Valle D’Aosta: the refuge was inaugurated on September 2, 1984 under the name “Rifugio Città di Mantova.”
+The initial sum was supplemented by contributions from the local branch of the Italian Alpine Club (CAI), the Municipality of Mantua, several banks, and the Aosta Valley.
+The refuge was inaugurated on September 2, 1984, under the name “Rifugio Città di Mantova” (Mantua City Refuge).

-The story is recounted in detail in the book “Due montanari,” by Maria Teresa Cometto, dedicated to the lives and exploits of Arturo and Oreste Squinobal (who participated firsthand in the rescue operations).
+The story is recounted in detail in the book “Due montanari” (Two Mountain Men) by Maria Teresa Cometto, dedicated to the lives and exploits of Arturo and Oreste Squinobal (who participated firsthand in the rescue operations).

 On this page I have reproduced some articles from thearchives of La Stampa newspaper that document: